-mindt he are more than the second and the second and second and the second and the second and the second as the se Bride listered intently.
-Anything, Anything to stop thinking first about how her body was changing and second how to make sure no one noticed.
-When Evelyn handed her the T shirt as she stepped out of the tub Evelyn didn't say a word.
+Bride listened intently.
+Anything.
+Anything to stop thinking first about how her body was changing and second how to make sure no one noticed.
+When Evelyn handed her the tee shirt as she stepped out of the tub Evelyn didn't notice or say a word.
 Bride had spectacular breasts when rescued from the Jaguar; she had them in Whiskey Clinic.
-Now they were gone, like a botched mastectomy that left nipples intact.
-She was so shocked it took a while to discover her pubic hair was gone as well.
+Now they were gone, like a botched it took a while to discover her pubic hair was gone as well.
 Nothing hurt; her organs worked as usual except for a strangely delayed menstrual period.
 So what kind of illness was she suffering?
 One that was both visible and invisible.
-Him, she believed.
+Him, she thought.
 His curse.
 "Sure you don't want some?"
-Evelyn raised her cup Rain before answering Bride's question about Raisin.
-"Thanks, no. Tell me what did you mean by finding her in the rain?"
+Evelyn raised her cup before answering Bride's question about Rain.
+"Thanks, no. Tell me what you meant by finding her in the rain?"
 "We did.
-Steve and I saw this little girl, sopping wet on a brick doorstep and stopped our van.
-Both of us thought she was lost or her door key was."
+Steve and I were driving home from an anti-war protest and saw this little girl, sopping wet on a brick doorstep.
+He slowed down then put on the brakes.
+Both of us thought she was lost or her door key was.
+He parked, got out and went to see what was wrong."
 "What did she say?"
-"Nothing.
+I revened was "Nothing.
 Not a word.
 She turned her head away when Steve squatted down in front of her and when he touched her shoulder she jumped up and ran off.
-So he just got back in the van and we continued on home.
+So he just got back in the van to continue toward home.
 Then the rain started really coming down-so hard we had trouble seeing through the windshield.
 So we called it quits and parked near a diner.
 Bruno's it was called.
 Anyway, rather than wait in the van we went inside, more for shelter than coffee."
 "So you lost her?"
 "Then, yes."
 Evelyn replenished her cup and sipped from it.
 "Did she come back?"
-"No, but when the rain let up and we left the diner, I spotted her hunched up next to a dumpster behind the building."
+"No, but when the rain let up and we left the diner, I spotted her hunched up next to a dumpster in the alley behind the building."
 "Jesus," said Bride, shuddering as though it was herself in that alley.
 "It was Steve who decided not to leave her there.
 I wasn't so sure it was any of our business but he just went over and grabbed her, threw her over his shoulder.
 She was screaming-kidnap!
 Kidnap! but not too loud.
 I don't think she wanted attention, especially from pigs, I mean cops.
 We put her in the back seat and locked the doors."
-"Was she quiet then?"
-She kept saying 'Let me out and kicking the back "No. I tried to talk !!

-"No. I tried to talk to her in a soft voice so she wouldn't be frightened of us.
+"Did she quiet down?"
+"No. She kept hollering 'Let me out,' and kicking the back of our seats.
+I tried to talk to her in a soft voice so she wouldn't be frightened of us.
 I said, 'You're soaking wet, honey.'
-She said, 'It's raining, stupid.'
-I asked her if her mother knew where she was and she said 'Yeah, so?'
+She said, 'It's raining, bitch.'
+I asked her if her mother knew she was sitting outside in the rain and she said 'Yeah, so?'
 I didn't know what to do with that answer.
 Then she started cursing-nastier words in a little kid's mouth you couldn't imagine."
 "Really?"
 "Steve and I looked at each other and without speaking we decided what to do--get her dry, cleaned and fed, then try to find out where she belonged."
-"You said she was eight when you found her?" asked Bride.
+"You said she was about six when you found her?" asked Bride.
 "I guess.
 She never said and I don't think she knows.